 Do you notice the stark difference between those two scenarios?
-No matter what decade your stay-at-home mom portrait is from, one thing remains true for both: neither is entirely accurate.
+No matter what decade your stay-at-home mom portrait is from, one thing remains true: neither is accurate.
 The truth is, there is only so much time in a day, and you can’t do it all.
 This means that if you’re spending a lot of time cleaning and tending to your house, you’re not actively spending time with your children.
 And if you are actively spending time with your children, you are not cleaning the house.
 Something’s got to give, right?

 How the role of the stay-at-home mom changed.